Moorooka

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Moorooka has 79 active public transport stops offering a mix of train and bus services.
-These stops are served by 30 individual routes, collectively facilitating 3,934 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 150 meters from the nearest stop.
-As a primarily residential area, most commuters travel outward daily.
-Car remains the dominant mode of transport at 77%, followed by bus at 9% and train at 7%.
+These stops are served by 30 different routes, collectively facilitating 3,934 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 150 meters from the nearest stop.
+As a mainly residential area, most commuters travel outward.
+Car remains the primary mode of transport at 77%, followed by bus at 9% and train at 7%.
 Vehicle ownership averages 1.1 per dwelling, below the regional average.

-According to the 2021 Census, 22.8% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 562 trips per day across all routes, equating to approximately 49 weekly trips per individual stop.
+According to the 2021 Census, 22.8% of residents work from home, potentially due to COVID-19 conditions.
+Service frequency averages 562 trips per day across all routes, equating to approximately 49 weekly trips per stop.

 Frequently Asked Questions - Transport